michaelzm/python-css-cleaner/README.md

 ## Features:
 * find css classes without matching html div classes
 * find div classes without matching css classes or js functions
+* ignore folders or files for the script

 Works well with jQuery functions inside js files.

-Run the script inside the root directory of your project.
+Run the script inside the root directory of your project and input folders/files you wish to ignore.

 Will create a report.txt containing all unused classes.

 Use pyhon3

-Start the script with pthon compare.py
+Start the script with python compare.py